philpagel/PCE174-communication/readme.md

 Magic number: 0xbb88 (2 bytes)

-99 data records of 13 bytes, each.
+The instrument has 99 storage register so we expect 99 data records of 13 bytes, each.

 Total blob length = 99x13 + 2 = 1289bytes.